NahidaNahida/mstcs/README.md

   jupyter lab --allow-root --ip=0.0.0.0 --ServerApp.token='' --ServerApp.password=''
   ```

-Then, the link that the Jupyter Server is running at will be returned.
-Through that, you can visit the notebook in the host browser.
+After that, the link that the Jupyter Server is running at will be returned in the terminal log.
+Then, we can visit the notebook in the host browser.